 Home security systems provide peace of mind and keep you, your loved ones and belongings safe.
 A variety of options are available to meet individual needs, but deciding which system is best for you can be a daunting task.
-To help make it easier, our partners at ConsumerAffairs researched the best home security systems in Detroit.
+To help make it easier, we researched the best home security systems in Detroit.

 Finding the right home alarm system is especially important in Detroit where the burglary rate is almost three times the national average.
 According to neighborhoodscout.com, which utilizes data from local law enforcement agencies, one out of every 21 Detroit residents will become a victim of property crime.